The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Introduction

+Portfolios held to maturity are long-term investments that are not meant to be a source of readily available liquidity.
+Since they are intended to be held to their maturity, accounting rules provide a cushion to banks' capital by not recognizing changes in the fair value of these portfolios whenever market conditions move.
+Instead, changes in risk factors create the so-called unrealized gains and losses in the HtM portfolios.
 When rates began to rise in Q1 of 2022, unrealized losses in SVB's HtM holdings grew rapidly, and the bank found itself limited in its ability to adjust its portfolio to the changing rate environment as selling part of the HtM securities would require its entire HtM holdings to be reclassified and marked-to-market \cite{FRB2023}.
-In other words, it appears SVB was relying too heavily on the HtM designation which is not meant for assets that may need to be sold early, even if only in unlikely events.
+In other words, it appears SVB was relying too heavily on the HtM designation which is not meant for assets that may need to be sold early, even if only in unlikely events triggering sudden bank runs, i.e., material funding withdrawals.
 Indeed, for securities to be classified as HtM, the U.S.~GAAP rules require a bank to have the positive intent and ability to hold those securities to maturity.\footnote{See FASB ASC 320-10-25-1(c) which can be found at https://asc.fasb.org/1943274/2147481736} Both the very wording of these rules and the chain of events at SVB raises the question of how to sensibly assess such ability in relation to a bank's current funding structure and asset composition, when taking into account how these may interact with run risks.
 It should be noted that the IFRS9 accounting regime, adopted for instance by the European Union, has no explicit mention of a bank's ability to hold securities to maturity, but a specific recognition of assets must be commensurate with the bank's business model,\footnote{See https://www.ifrs.org/issued-standards/list-of-standards/ifrs-9-financial-instruments/.
-We also note that banks deciding to hold assets to collect payments, e.g., interest payments, would follow amortised cost accounting similar to the HtM option in GAAP.
-Moreover, EU banks' balance sheet sensitivity to interest rate shocks, including HtM portfolios, will be subject to additional supervisory scrutiny as part of the interest rate risk in banking book (IRRBB) limits, covered by Supervisory Outlier Test (SOT) of the European Banking Authority (see a technical standard EBA/RTS/2022/10).} so similar considerations apply.
+We also note that banks deciding to hold assets to collect payments, e.g., interest payments, would follow amortized cost accounting similar to the HtM option in GAAP.
+Moreover, EU banks' balance sheet sensitivity to interest rate shocks, including HtM portfolios, will be subject to additional supervisory scrutiny as part of the interest rate risk in banking book (IRRBB) limits, covered by the Supervisory Outlier Test (SOT) of the European Banking Authority (see a technical standard EBA/RTS/2022/10).} so similar considerations apply.
+Our model captures the accounting rules for HtM portfolios and thereby provides a link between these rules and bank run risks.